JamisonTalley/PersonalProjects/Python/README.md

-This folder is for python files
+This folder is for python projects